-It was the program’s premise that North Carolina farmers who now grow conventional commodities, such as tobacco, cotton, corn and soybeans, should consider diversifying by also growing and marketing high-value crops such as fruits, vegetables, industrial crops, niche crops, herbs and other specialty items along with value-added products.
+It was the program’s premise that North Carolina farmers who then grew conventional commodities, such as tobacco, cotton, corn and soybeans, should consider diversifying by also growing and marketing high-value crops such as fruits, vegetables, industrial crops, niche crops, herbs, and other specialty items along with value-added products.

 The Alternative Crops Diversification Committee played a crucial role in obtaining support for the N.C.
 Specialty Crops Program.
 The Cunningham Research Farm was donated to N.C.
 State University in 1985 and had no facilities to conduct high-value crop research.
 Through the efforts of the committee and other supporters legislative funding was obtained in 1995 to install irrigation and buy some specialized equipment on the farm.
-For the past five years, the Golden Leaf Foundation has provided major financial support for the program.
+For the last five years of the program, the Golden Leaf Foundation provided major financial support for the program.

 Why did we focus on specialty crops?

-Consumers want a wide selection of good tasting fruits and vegetables, which are nutritious and fit into their busy lifestyles.
-The buyers from national supermarket chains, regional farm markets, and specialty food markets are ready to support local producers who can grow better tasting fruits and vegetables.
+Consumers wanted a wide selection of good tasting fruits and vegetables, which are nutritious and fit into their busy lifestyles.
+The buyers from national supermarket chains, regional farm markets, and specialty food markets were ready to support local producers who could grow better tasting fruits and vegetables.
 North Carolina has the right climate and soils to produce some of the world’s finest strawberries, blackberries, blueberries, tomatoes, peppers, cantaloupes, melons, squash, and a variety of culturally diversified crops.
-Consumers are also looking for exciting new nursery crops and interesting value-added products.
+Consumers were also looking for exciting new nursery crops and interesting value-added products.

-Why aren’t more growers producing these crops now?
+Why weren’t more growers producing those crops then?

 Know-how!
-Knowing which varieties of fruits, vegetables, herbs and nursery crops are best adapted to a region and which varieties best meet market needs are the keys.
-Also, new varieties need to be developed, specific for our environments, soils and markets.
+Growers and their advisors did not know which varieties of fruits, vegetables, herbs, and nursery crops were best adapted to a region and which varieties best met market needs.
+Also, new varieties needed to be developed, specific for our environments, soils, and markets.

 How were new crops developed?

-Advisory committees, growers, county agents, researchers, and the general public are always coming up with new crop ideas.
-We determined which looked to be best suited to the state and have the best chances of success.
+Advisory committees, growers, county agents, researchers, and the general public were always coming up with new crop ideas.
+We determined which looked to be best suited to the state and that we thought had the best chances of success.
 Researchers were then recruited to initiate field, greenhouse, or laboratory studies.
 At the same time, market studies were started.
 If the new crop or product looked promising after the first stage, on-farm studies were initiated in cooperation with county extension agents.
-Taste-tests, market analyses, and test market sales were then started should be underway.
+Taste-tests, market analyses, and test market sales were then started.
 If those efforts were successful, a grower education program was launched consisting of workshops, training sessions, presentations at growers’ conferences, leaflets, and the website.

 Key to success